 Learning on the Job

-Mini-cities are sprouting across the nation to provide students with
+Mini-cities are sprouting across the nation to provide students with real-world educational experiences.

 “Exchange City” targets students in the 4th, 5th, and 6th grades and provides six weeks of an advanced curriculum that culminates in a one-day “Disney-esque” simulation experience, said Connie Campbell, the president of the Learning Exchange, a nonprofit education organization in Kansas City, Mo.